+It would not be Thanksgiving if we did not have a recipe with the squash on our menu.
 I always wanted to cook green acorn squash.
 I found them cute as a button and while grocery shopping I had to bring one home with me.

-Cutting into proved to be a disaster, too hard of an outer skin, thus boiling it for a few minutes, the skin will soften a bit and a lot more manageable.
+Cutting into the green acorn has proved to be a disaster.
+Too hard of an outer skin, thus boiling it for a few minutes, the skin will soften a bit and be a lot more manageable.

 Drain and cut into wedges and remove the internal seeds.
 Do not remove outer green skin, easier to handle.